KyeongsupChoi/MIA/Research_Papers/AnalysisReport.md

 ## Thoughts

-- General practitioners benefited most
+- General practitioners benefited most from CADs

 - Utilize different data such as patient blood pH, blood cell count, age to enhance diagnosis accuracy?

-Use opacity for lower areas for project
+- Use opacity for lower areas for project

 # Gamma_AIBasedDetectionDiagnosticPerformance.pdf